ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-indexing.dotnet.markdown

-﻿# Operations : How to Start Indexing
+# Operations: How to Start Indexing

 **StartIndexingOperation** is used to resume indexing for entire database.